wheelroom/wheelroom/packages/boilerplate/docs/admin-plugins.md

-# Wheelroom plugin system
+# Wheelroom admin plugins

-The plugin system allows for adding functionality.
+The plugin system allows for adding admin functionality.

 Proper documentation has not been written yet.